the-teachingRSE-project/competencies/competencies.md

 Software engineering is still strongly dominated by white males [@StackOverflow2022].
 In their work RSEs might frequently find themselves in a position to encourage, mentor and empower people who gravitate towards software-related occupations.
-In this capacity they should be aware of the diversity problem and help to mediate it whenever they have the chance to do so.
+In this capacity, they should be aware of the diversity problem and help to mediate it whenever they have the chance to do so.

 ## The scientific community